Optimizing photoreceptor cell membranesil supplies fundamental omega-3 fatty acids that help to nourish both eye health and vision performance.

 Maintaining structure and function of vascular retina

-DHA and EPA suppress the expression of a number of angiogenic factors, such as VEGF, which may in turn minimize inflammation, excessive cell growth, and microangiopathy in order to stabilize ocular blood flow.12 Diminishing the occurrence of negative effects in the retina may help keep the eye in first-rate condition.
+Maintaining structure and function of vascular retinahich may in turn minimize inflammation, excessive cell growth, and microangiopathy in order to stabilize ocular blood flow.12 Diminishing the occurrence of negative effects in the retina may help keep the eye in first-rate condition.

 Fish Oil Vision Performance Benefits & Uses